kubernetes101/kubecon2022/README.md

 # let's verify that the IMDB Deployment replicas is set to 1, as defined in Git:
 kubectl describe deployment -n imdb imdb | grep "Replicas:" -B 2 -A 2

-# you can specify the editor you'd like to use for editing kubernetes resources.
+# you can specify the editor you'd like to use for editing Kubernetes resources.
 We can set our editor to VS Code by exporting the following:
 export KUBE_EDITOR="code --wait"

 # edit the spec.replicas to 2 and close the file.
 As long as the syntax is valid, your updates will be applied immediately: